SingularInversions/FaceGenBaseLibrary/README.md

 # FaceGen Base Library

-Copyright (c) 2023 Singular Inversions Inc.
+Copyright (c) 2023 Singular Inversions Inc. (facegen.com) Use, modification and distribution is subject to the MIT License, see accompanying file LICENSE.txt or facegen.com/base_library_license.txt

 A simple cross-platform C++17 library for developing computational 3D graphics applications.